daidodo/format-imports-vscode/README.md

 }
 ```

-`import-sorter.json` has all config above, too.
+`import-sorter.json` has all configs above.
 Example:

 ```json
 {